Anthropology (ANTH)

 Th 1:30pm-3:20pm

-* ANTH 471a and ANTH 472a, Readings in AnthropologyWilliam Honeychurch
+* ANTH 471a or b and ANTH 472a or b, Readings in AnthropologyWilliam Honeychurch

 For students who wish to investigate an area of anthropology not covered by regular departmental offerings.
 The project must terminate with at least a term paper or its equivalent.
 No student may take more than two terms for credit.
 To apply for admission, a student should present a prospectus and bibliography to the director of undergraduate studies no later than the third week of the term.
 Written approval from the faculty member who will direct the student's reading and writing must accompany the prospectus.